 Tests for cervical cancer

-Waiting for the test results can be stressful.
-It may help to talk to a friend or family member, or a health professional.
-You can also call Cancer Council 13 11 20.
+If you feel anxious while waiting for test results, it may help to talk to a friend or family member, or call Cancer Council 13 11 20 for support.

 - Cervical screening test